 - Make homemade puzzles.
-Do an Internet search for photos of bills and coins.
-Enlarge a few images, print them, mount them on cardboard, and cut them into several pieces to create a puzzle for your child to put together.
-Offer clues, as necessary (“Can you find the rest of George Washington’s head?”).
+Do a search for photos of bills and coins.
+Enlarge a few images, print them, mount them on cardboard, and cut them into several pieces to create puzzles.
+Offer clues, as necessary, to support children’s completion of the puzzles, e.g., “Can you find the rest of George Washington’s head?”

-- Invite your child to sort currency (real or pretend) in a number of ways.
-As he works, talk about the similarities and differences of the bills and coins.
-(Use your judgment when offering coins to your child – they are a choking hazard!
+- Invite children to sort currency (real or pretend) in a number of ways.
+As they work, talk about the similarities and differences of the bills and coins.
+(Use your judgment when offering coins to children – they are a choking hazard.
 Practice counting money in different ways.)

-- Go to http://www.newmoney.gov/uscurrency/default.htm to view the different denominations of real paper bills interactively (flip, zoom in, find the watermark and the “color shifting ink”).
+- Visit uscurrency.gov/denominations to view the different denominations of real paper bills interactively.

 Use money (for real!)

-- Have your child choose and pay for small items on a shopping trip.
-This will help her understand that money can only buy so much, and that we have to make choices about what we want/need.
+- Have children choose and pay for small items on a shopping trip.
+This will help them understand that money can only buy so much, and that we have to make choices about what we want/need.

-- Donate money or buy items to share to teach your child that generosity and giving is an important aspect of managing money.
+- Donate money or buy items to share to teach children that generosity and giving is an important aspect of managing money.